manojishere/spring-ldap-auth/README.md

 welcome home

 http://localhost:8080/login
--> will return login page, and u will have to enter username and password. currently it will fail, as we have not provided the ldap cert in the java trust store.
+-> will return login page, and u will have to enter username and password. currently it will be successfull, as we have provided the ldap cert in the java trust store.

-service_1  | Caused by: org.springframework.ldap.CommunicationException: simple bind failed: ldap-qts.uss.net:636; nested exception is javax.naming.CommunicationException: simple bind failed: ldap-qts.uss.net:636 [Root exception is java.net.SocketException: Connection or outbound has closed] service_1  |    at org.springframework.ldap.support.LdapUtils.convertLdapException(LdapUtils.java:108) ~[spring-ldap-core-2.3.5.RELEASE.jar!/:2.3.5.RELEASE]
-service_1  |    at org.springframework.security.ldap.authentication.ad.ActiveDirectoryLdapAuthenticationProvider.bindAsUser(ActiveDirectoryLdapAuthenticationProvider.java:224) ~[spring-security-ldap-5.6.1.jar!/:5.6.1]
-service_1  |    at org.springframework.security.ldap.authentication.ad.ActiveDirectoryLdapAuthenticationProvider.doAuthentication(ActiveDirectoryLdapAuthenticationProvider.java:167) ~[spring-security-ldap-5.6.1.jar!/:5.6.1]
-service_1  |    ...
-57 common frames omitted
-service_1  | Caused by: javax.naming.CommunicationException: simple bind failed: ldap-qts.uss.net:636
+U r successfully logged in.

 # Logs can be verified at \swipe-reload-logs\MyAppl.log